 Nyad employs at least three strategies for aggrandizing herself at the expense of other female athletes.
-Below are examples from each of the three methods:
+Below are examples from each of her three methods:

 #1: Steal Achievements, Ignore Achievers

 Diana Nyad, Roseanne Show, 2 Oct 1998

 When Nyad lies about qualifying for the 1968 Women’s Olympic Trials, she dishonors all of the actual qualifiers.
 Among the women Nyad ignores:

 The U.S. women swimmers went on to dominate the Mexico City Olympics.
 They won 11 out of 14 events and 26 of 42 medals.
-You will never hear Nyad name anyone on that team.
+Nyad never mentions the name of anyone on that team.

-Nor, of course, will you hear her name the swimmer who really placed 6th in the 100 back: Laura Novak, the 14-year-old from Dearborn, Michigan, who held her own against some of the greatest athletes in the world.
+Nor, of course, will you hear her name the swimmer who really placed 6th in the 100 back at the trials: Laura Novak, the 14-year-old from Dearborn, Michigan, who held her own against some of the greatest athletes in the world.

 I remember it like it was yesterday. . . .
 I looked up at the electronic scoreboard and I was sixth.
 I didn’t go to Mexico City after all that.